bcgov/sso-docs/docs/FAQs/css-app.md

 ---

-## I'm building a custom service/login page on Pathfinder SSO — what label should I use for the IDIR option?
+## I'm building a custom service/login page on SSO — what label should I use for the IDIR option?

 Label it **`IDIR - MFA`** (this is the official wording the SSO service standardized on — the earlier "Azure IDIR" name was renamed to "IDIR - MFA" because it is a different *way to log in* with IDIR, not a different identity provider).